 4. Use language mindfully

 Communicate in the right way.
-The words and language that leaders use now are more important than many realise.
+The words and language that leaders use now is more important than many realise.
 Simply choosing to use certain words, or phrase directives in a different way can either relieve stress or make it more acute.
-Using the correct language can also foster teamwork and belonging, allowing professionals to feel supported in their work.
+Using the right language can also foster a sense of teamwork and being in it together, allowing professionals to feel supported in the work they are doing.

 For example, use “how” language instead of “why”.
-Questions that begin with the word “why” tend to come across as accusatory and demoralising.
-On the other hand, asking questions, such as “How can we prevent this from happening again?” encourages an empathetic and collaborative approach to problem-solving.
+Why statements tend to come across as accusatory and demoralising as if the blame is being placed on the team.
+Asking questions such as “How can we prevent this from happening again?” encourages an empathetic and collaborative approach to problem-solving.

 5. Destigmatise mental health

 While many organisations are adapting, programs and structures to support mental health are not yet ubiquitous in the workplace.
-In our webinar, we surveyed 200 business leaders on whether their organisation had a structured employee program to address mental health and resilience.
+In our webinar, we surveyed 200 business leaders on whether or not their organisation had a structured employee program in place to address mental health and resilience.
 Of those who responded, only 31% currently had one in place, while 9% were in the process of developing one.

-As leaders, make it a point to endorse and reinforce the importance of an integrated health program that encompasses mental health.
-Remind your employees that such programs are anonymous and use digital tools to ensure that anyone can access these services at their convenience.
+As leaders, make it a point to endorse and reinforce the importance of an integrated health program that also encompasses mental health.
+Remind your employees that such programs are anonymous and use digital tools to ensure that services can be accessed at their own convenience.

-While professionals don’t hesitate to go to a doctor when they have a physical ailment, the same isn’t quite the same for mental health issues.
+While professionals don’t hesitate to go to a doctor when they have a physical ailment, the same isn’t true for mental health issues yet.
 Taking small actions to remove the stigma of seeking help when needed can result in a healthier, happier workforce.